Infinem/Face-Recognition/README.md

 # Face-Recognition

-This project aimed to check whether there is celebrity or not and is this celebrity smilling.
+This project aimed to check whether there is a celebrity or not and is this celebrity smiling.